-If it brings you any consolation, I see this all of the time at our breastfeeding support group.
-I have seen the stress in a mom's eyes when she has to return to work and her baby refuses everything, but the breast.
+If it brings you any consolation, I see this all of the time at our breastfeeding center.
+I have seen the stress in a parent's eyes when she has to return to work and her baby refuses everything, but the breast.
 Well, I am here to alleviate that stress with a bunch of tricks to help your sweet, albeit opinionated, infant take a bottle before you return to work.

 List of Tricks to Help your Breastfed Baby Take a Bottle

-- Have dad/partner try to give the bottle, not mom.
-If he/she is not completely successful, have an experienced bottle feeder (grandma/grandpa, aunt/uncle, friend, etc.) give it a try.
+Have dad/partner try to give the bottle, not the breastfeeding mom.
+If he/she is not completely successful, have an experienced bottle feeder (grandma/grandpa, aunt/uncle, friend, nanny, daycare provider, etc.) give it a try.
 They may also not be as offended as dad/partner may be:)

-- Patience is key!
+Patience is key!
 If your baby isn't interested, try at a different time of day.
-My kids were usually more calm in the mornings than in the afternoons, so I would always try new things at the beginning of the day.
+My kids were usually more calm in the morning than in the afternoon, so I would always try new things at the beginning of the day.

 Be playful!
 Rest the nipple on your baby's philtrum (the crease that connects her upper lip to her nose) and let her decide when she will take it in her mouth.
 This mimics what goes on during breastfeeding.